Master studies in UK after leaving the EU?

 In England, Wales and Northern Ireland, a Bachelor's degree usually lasts three years.
 In Scotland four years.
 The Master's, however, usually only takes one year.
 Two-year Master's programmes are rare.

-Since the British Master's usually only last one year, the students normally end up with only four years of study - one year less than is actually prescribed by Bologna.
+Since the completion of the british master programs only takes a single year, the students normally end up with only four years of study - one year less than is actually prescribed by Bologna.
 Many students are concerned about whether the shorter British Master’s programme is also fully recognised in Germany.
 You shouldn't have any problems in the private sector since the individual qualification is important here.
 British Master's degrees are very well recognised in the economy.

 Would you like to have access to the ALP Portal to receive further information?
 We would be happy to give you access: